unsplash-image-8_LZ9UWTKLE.jpg

 Our team specializes in assessing and treating developmental trauma.
 Our assessment identifies deficits in brain development based on motor skills and primal reflex integration.
 Treatment targets brainstem deficits controlling autonomic functions, aiming to stimulate brain healing.

-If you score 7 or more on Dunkin's Developmental Trauma Assessment screener, developmental trauma may be present.
+If you score 7 or more on the Neurophysiological Trauma Treatment-Developmental assessment screener, developmental trauma may be present.

 “The single most important issue for traumatized people is to find a sense of safety in their own bodies”